slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On deceiving

-'Appear weak when you are strong and strong when you are weak.' -- Sun Tzu
+> *'Appear weak when you are strong and strong when you are weak' -- Sun Tzu*

+> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

 > *'Court attention at all cost.'
+'Play a sucker to catch a sucker: seem dumber than your mark.'
 'Play to people’s fantasies.'
 'Create compelling spectacles.'
-'Stir up waters to catch fish.' -- Robert Greene (6th, 32nd, 37th and 39th law of power)*
+'Stir up waters to catch fish.' -- Robert Greene (6th, 21st, 32nd, 37th and 39th law of power)*

-> *'Play a sucker to catch a sucker -- seem dumber than your mark.' -- Robert Greene (21st law of power)*

-> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

 > *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*